matthewrhannon/CoD_Modern_Warefare_skinnyBot/README.md

-# CoD4_skinnyBot
+# CoD_Modern_Warefare_skinnyBot
-This includes a lot of research and functionality I gathered while attempting to reverse COD4 at a deeper level.
+This includes a lot of research and functionality I gathered while attempting to reverse CoD Modern Warefare at a deeper level.